 If her diary alone won’t do the trick, she falls upon her collection of around 80 perfumes help transport her back in time.

-When a listener called in to mention their favorite perfume, Buzzy couldn’t help but gush and in seconds a waterfall of samples cascaded from her bag.
+When a listener called in to mention their favorite perfume, Buzzy can’t help but gush and in seconds a waterfall of samples cascaded from her bag.

-Before the perfume and the diaries, there was only music; backyard shows at age five met with flowers and applause from her family, and a portable karaoke machine she was inseparable with at age seven.
+But before all the perfume and all the diaries, there was only music; backyard shows at age five met with flowers and applause from her family, and a portable karaoke machine she was inseparable with at age seven.

-“I’ve been singing since I could start screaming,” said Buzzy.
+“I’ve been singing since I could start screaming,” says Buzzy.
 “And then my screaming turned into singing.”

 It was over a decade after she began writing her own music that Buzzy Lee first performed.